Grizzly bears of the Selkirk Mountains

 For the population to survive, wildlife managers hope to:

-- Augment the existing bear population with breeding age females
+- Augment the existing bear population with breeding age females, something that has been done successfully in the Cabinet-Yaak Grizzly Bear Recovery Zone.

 - Better educate hunters about the differences between black bears (legal to hunt) and grizzly bears (a protected species) to reduce accidental killings